mosaicml/composer/docs/source/trainer/checkpointing.rst

 .. seealso::

-    *   :doc:`Full list of remote file system providers <libcloud:storage/supported_providers>`
+    *   :doc:`Full list of remote filesystem providers <libcloud:storage/supported_providers>`
     *   :class:`~.RemoteUploaderDownloader`

 There are a few additional trainer arguments which can be helpful to configure:

 *   ``save_num_checkpoints_to_keep``: Set this parameter to remove checkpoints from the local disk after they have been uploaded.
 For example, setting this parameter to 1 will only keep the latest checkpoint locally; setting it to 0 will remove each checkpoint after it has been uploaded.
-Checkpoints are never deleted from remote file systems.
+Checkpoints are never deleted from remote filesystems.
 *   ``save_remote_file_name``: To customize how checkpoints are named in the cloud bucket, modify this parameter.
 By default, they will be named as ``'{run_name}/checkpoints/ep{epoch}-ba{batch}-rank{rank}'``.
 See the :class:`.CheckpointSaver` documentation for the available format variables.